allthroughthenight/allthroughthenight.github.io/_posts/2026-01-01-what-i-learned-this-year.md

 [The fizzbuzz that did not get me the job](https://kranga.notion.site/The-fizzbuzz-that-did-not-get-me-the-job-180e7c22ef3b80c3a386f7f8de720ac7): A code golf implementation of the infamous interview question.

+[Add F*cking to Your Google Searches to Neutralize AI Summaries](https://gizmodo.com/add-fcking-to-your-google-searches-to-neutralize-ai-summaries-2000557710): [hn](https://news.ycombinator.com/item?id=42892191) comments also recommend using a negation flag "-fucking" to neutralize the AI response, but also avoid vulgar results

 # Collections

 hardware